gitlabhq/gitlabhq/doc/development/ux_guide/basics.md

 ## Icons

-GitLab has a strong and unique personality.
-When you look at any screen, you should know immediately that this is GitLab.
-Iconography is a powerful visual cue to the user and should reflect our particular sense of style.
+GitLab has a strong, unique personality.
+When you look at any screen, you should know immediately know that it is GitLab.
+Iconography is a powerful visual cue to the user and is a great way for us to reflect our particular sense of style.

 ![Icon sampler](img/icon-spec.png)

+> TODO: List all icons, proper usage, hover, and active states.

 ---